kelsonbatista/project-stranger-things-frontend/README.md

 # About the project / *Sobre o projeto*

-This is the backend part of Stranger Things project.
+This is the frontend part of Stranger Things project.
 This project is focused in Heroku cloud deployment on development and production environment, with Docker on backend.
 It is composed of 2 different APIs, one presenting upside data and the other presenting inverted data.

-*Esse é a parte backend do projeto Stranger Things.
+*Esse é a parte frontend do projeto Stranger Things.
 Esse projeto é focado no deployment na nuvem Heroku nos ambientes de desenvolvimento e produção, utilizando o Docker no backend. É composto por 2 APIs distintas, sendo uma apresentando os dados de forma normal e outra apresentando de forma invertida.*

 ---
 # Skills / *Habilidades*